apache/incubator-graphar/README.md

     $ ../script/run_neighbor_retrieval.sh {path_to_graphar}/dataset/facebook/facebook 4039 1642
 ```

 Other datasets could be used in the same way, with the corresponding parameters specified as needed.
-We also provide a script in `[TODO]` for reference.
+We also provide a script in `script/run_neighbor_retrieval_all.sh` for reference.

 ### Label Filtering

 [TODO]

 ### LDBC Workload

+[TODO]

+### Integration with GraphScope

 [TODO]